ItsEmbezz/drawboards/README.md

-This is all the files of DrawBoards that have been retired.
+This is all the DrawBoards files which their versions have been retired.
   These are the versions: